EnterpriseDB/hdfs_fdw/README.md

 ###Installation
+There are two options for installation.
+If you have an EDB Postgres Subscription, you can us the Interactive Installers provided via StackBuilder Plus or the RPMs from the yum.enterprisedb.com site.
+Otherwise, you can compile install the required dependancies and compile from source

+###Installation Steps
 To compile the [Hadoop][1] foreign data wrapper, Hive C client library is needed.
 This library can be downloaded from [Apache][2]

 ###Download and Install Thrift